To view the 2015 Benefits of Affiliation brochure in a PDF format, click here.

 - Based on the feedback from our affiliates, we provide training and education on the issues that are the most important to Hoosier credit unions.

-- The League is committed to conveying and enhancing communications between and about Indiana credit unions.
-This includes the Management Update newsletter, the weekly League Link email and a variety of other communication vehicles.
+The League is committed to conveying and enhancing communications between and about Indiana credit unions.
+This includes the Management Update newsletter, the weekly League Link and In the Media emails and a variety of other communication vehicles.

 There are many resources available on these sites to benefit staff and officials at affiliated credit unions.
 The most popular content is related to compliance, regulatory/legislative information and education sessions.